Pepperdine played its first season in Malibu in 1993 under George Kuntz.

 Photos by Stephen Wandzura of the Waves' 2-0 victory over the Wildcats.

-Tim Ward elevated the Pepperdine women's soccer program to among the nation's elite in his first decade as head coach and has continued the Waves' upward trend well into his second.
+Tim Ward elevated the Pepperdine women's soccer program to among the nation's elite in his first decade as head coach and has continued the Waves' upward trend on through his second.

-Since first assuming head coaching duties in 1998, Ward has led his team to 14 winning seasons and eight NCAA Tournament berths, including three Sweet 16 appearances.
-In addition, the Waves have finished the year with Top 25 recognition seven times and shared the West Coast Conference titles in 2002 and 2011.
+Since first assuming head coaching duties in 1998, Ward has led his team to 15 winning seasons and nine NCAA Tournament berths, including three Sweet 16 appearances.
+In addition, the Waves have finished the year with Top 25 recognition eight times and shared the West Coast Conference titles in 2002, 2011 and 2016.

-Heading into the 2016 season in his 19th year as head coach, Ward has led the Waves to an overall record of 207-109-47 (.635), with 12 seasons of double-digit victories.
-His players have earned All-American status six times, All-West Region honors 32 times, All-WCC notice 90 times and WCC All-Academic awards 40 times.
-In 2002, 2011 and 2014, Ward was named the WCC Coach of the Year, and he earned West Region Coach of the Year honors from both the NSCAA and Soccer Buzz in 2002 and from the NSCAA in 2014.
+Heading into the 2017 season in his 20th year as head coach, Ward has led the Waves to an overall record of 219-114-51 (.637), with 13 seasons of double-digit victories.
+His players have earned All-American status six times, All-West Region honors 35 times, All-WCC notice 93 times and WCC All-Academic awards 41 times.
+In 2002, 2011, 2014 and 2016, Ward was named the WCC Coach of the Year, and he earned West Region Coach of the Year honors from both the NSCAA and Soccer Buzz in 2002, from the NSCAA in 2014 and the entire Pepperdine staff was named the West Region Staff of the Year by the NSCAA in 2016.
 In addition, he was awarded runner-up status for National Coach of the Year from Soccer Buzz in 2002.

 Ward has been with Pepperdine from nearly the beginning, as the women's soccer program was established in 1993 and he came aboard as an assistant coach in 1994.
 After four years as an assistant, he was elevated to the head coaching spot in 1998.